cole-cochran/Cactus-Social/README.md

 ### Users can:

 - Create and update their profile information including their bio and tech-stack
-- See all threads and create a new thread
+- See all threads and create a new thread, and delete created threads
 - Access thread posts, pin posts, and create new posts
 - View all comments for a given post and add their own comments
 - Access the direct messenger, start new chats, and post in chats
 - View the profiles of other users in their network
 - Sign up, login, and logout of the application
+- Send, accept, and deny friend requests, and remove existing friends
+- Create, attend (or leave), delete, update events
+- Update, pin, delete posts and update and delete comments

 <br>